 - IB: Advanced placement credit can also be awarded for International Baccalaureate courses.
 To receive advanced placement consideration, you must complete the HL Test for all courses, except languages, for which the SL Test is required.
 Depending upon test score results, 3-7 credits per subject can be awarded.

-Undergraduates (including transfer applicants) who are U.S. citizens or Permanent Residents must submit an ACT or SAT test report (if taken) with the online application.
+It is recommended that undergraduates (including transfer applicants) who are U.S. citizens or Permanent Residents submit an ACT or SAT test report with the online application.
 If you have not yet registered for one of these examinations, please do so as soon as possible.

 - ACT: CIM school code is 3250.
 Phone 319.337.1313 to order a score report.